What are Peloton Scenic Rides

 How many guided scenic rides are there?

-Updated for 2022: Right now there are only three four guided scenic rides with Peloton instructors.
+There are dozens of guided scenic rides with Peloton instructors.

 • Emma Lovewell in Columbia River Gorge in Oregon.
 It’s a 30-minute ride.